RaphiaRa/task_queue/README.md

 #### Description

-Simple task queue implementation in C that allows to add tasks to a queue and execute in multiple threads.
+Simple task queue implementation in C that allows to add tasks to a queue and execute them from multiple threads.

+Right now, only Linux and Mac OS is supported.

 #### Example